LedgerHQ/developer-portal/pages/signing-devices/device-app/quickstart/build-load.md

----
-title: Build & Load App
+# Build & Load App
-subtitle:
-tags: [Build, Container]
-category: Embedded Application
-toc: true
-author:
-layout: doc
----

 With the [Ledger Framework](../framework), you can build and load Embedded Apps on Linux, Mac and Windows, very easily, with the Visual Code Ledger extension.